MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Experiments

 On the pi-beam dataset, a standard MGN would require more than 175 message-passing iterations to cover the entire component.
 This lower bound is dictated by the criterion established in~\cite{under-reach-mpi}.
 Using fewer iterations leads to \emph{under-reaching}, preventing the network from capturing the relevant physics and resulting in inaccurate predictions.
 Consequently, this architecture becomes intractable for this example, and even if made tractable, it would be slow due to the large number of required iterations.
 This scenario is common in industrial-scale simulations like this one.
-Nevertheless, we include MGN as a baseline using its original configuration.
-Details about this architecture can be found at Table \ref{tab:model_comparison}.
+Nevertheless, we include MGN as a baseline using its original configuration of 15-layer MPNNs proposed in \cite{Pfaff2020MeshGraphNets}.
+Details about this architecture can be found at Table~\ref{tab:model_comparison}.

 Table~\ref{tab:table_mgn_mgnt} reports a comparison of absolute and relative errors.
 As expected, MGN-T outperforms MGN across all variables and metrics, as MGN suffers from under-reach due to insufficient message-passing iterations.
-In contrast, MGN-T successfully overcomes this limitation, maintaining the relative errors below 5\%, as shown in Figure~\ref{fig:rmse_esi_rollouts}.
+In contrast, MGN-T successfully overcomes this limitation, maintaining the relative errors way below 5\%, as shown in Figure~\ref{fig:rmse_esi_rollouts}.

 Figure~\ref{fig:esi_alpha} illustrates the prediction of a full trajectory and how the nodes that undergo plasticity evolve, highlighting that these are highly localized.
 Figure~\ref{fig:esi_velocity} shows the velocity magnitude at each time step for consecutive predictions, starting from the beginning of the trajectory.
-Two key observations: MGN-T demonstrates outstanding time resolution capabilities compared to the FEM method, which cannot operate at this temporal resolution.
-Additionally, MGN-T accurately predicts buckling, particularly high on the top left side of the component.
+MGN-T accurately predicts buckling, particularly high on the top left side of the component, at a temporal resolution where FEM cannot operate, demonstrating its outstanding capability to handle large temporal steps.